kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 **Real-world example**: A light switch:
 - Position: on the wall (specific location)
-- Label: maybe "Lights" written on it
+- Label: maybe "Kitchen Light" or "Living Room Light" written on it
 - Action: turns lights on/off when pressed

 ### Step 3A: Creating Buttons with createButton()

+**Why in `setup()`?** Buttons are created once and stay on screen.
+Since `setup()` runs once at the beginning, it's the perfect place to create all your buttons.
+You don't want to create new buttons 60 times per second in `draw()` - that would create thousands of buttons!

 **The Logic**: In p5.js, you can create buttons using `createButton()`.
 This creates an HTML button element that automatically handles clicks - you don't need to manually check if the mouse clicked on the button!